How to Get Your US Driver’s License in 2022Read more about how to get a drivers license in your state:

 You will need to go to your state’s DMV to apply for your license.
 You must satisfy the state requirements to be eligible to apply, such as completing the required amount of supervised driving hours and holding your permit for a certain amount of time.
 The requirements will depend on your age.

-To apply for your license, you must provide certain documentation, such as:
+To apply, you must provide certain documentation, such as:

 - Proof of identity